 - I Just Want to Be Special: She thinks that being average is a flaw.
 Considering her sister was much more talented than her as a magus, it's not hard to see where she's coming from.

 - Magikarp Power: She is unskilled in her family's native magic, but on Saber's suggestion she tries Formalcraft (which she describes as "thaumaturgy for dummies").
 She finds that she has a natural talent for it, though what exactly that entails is left unclear.

 - Minor Living Alone: Since the rest of her family is dead, she lives by herself.

-- Parental Abandonment: Her father is dead by the hands of her sister Manaka, and her mother is completely unknown (but it's implied that she's dead too).
+- Parental Abandonment: Her father is dead by the hands of her sister Manaka, and her mother is mentioned to have passed away some time before the prequel novels.